jjfraney/bells/README.md

 #bells

-Configuration and scripts to setup mdp and alsa on beaglebone black.
+Configuration and scripts to setup mpd and alsa on beaglebone black.